HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 [Claim.diagnosis.diagnosis\[x\]](StructureDefinition-qicore-claim-definitions.html#Claim.diagnosis.diagnosis[x]) defines which diagnoses are _present on admission_.
 The [Claim.procedure.sequence](StructureDefinition-qicore-claim-definitions.html#Claim.procedure.sequence) = 1
 plus [Claim.procedure.procedure\[x\]](StructureDefinition-qicore-claim-definitions.html#Claim.procedure.procedure[x]) defines a _principal procedure_.

-For this reason, QI-Core STU7 no longer includes Encounter.diagnosis in the Key Element Table of the profile.
+For this reason, QI-Core STU7 does not includes Encounter.diagnosis in the Key Element Table of the profile.
 This QI-Core version aligns with the US Core 7.0.0 using [Encounter.reasonCode](StructureDefinition-qicore-encounter-definitions.html#Encounter.reasonCode) and
 [Encounter.reasonReference](StructureDefinition-qicore-encounter-definitions.html#Encounter.reasonReference)
 for diagnoses or procedures managed during an encounter.
 Note the [Encounter.reasonCode](StructureDefinition-qicore-encounter-definitions.html#Encounter.reasonCode)